kyoh86/dotfiles/nvim/lua/kyoh86/poc/uitest/README.md

 # kyoh86/nvim-uitest

 Tiny helper for Neovim plugin authors to set up Screen-based UI tests.
-It pulls `test/functional` from the Neovim repo via `curl | tar`, drops a minimal init, and creates a UI test scaffold.
+It pulls the minimal Screen deps from the Neovim repo via `curl | tar`, drops a minimal init, and creates a UI test scaffold.

 ## Prerequisites